-One of Spain’s best kept secrets is the Murcia region.
+One of Spain’s best-kept secrets is the Murcia region.
 It’s much less crowded than the popular cities such as Madrid, Barcelona, and Seville, but just as beautiful!
-If you’re a fan of unspoilt scenery, crystal clear water and that Spanish sunshine, then keep reading because here is a guide to making the most out of a trip to the Murcia region of Spain.
+If you’re a fan of unspoilt scenery, crystal clear water and that Spanish sunshine, then keep reading.
+Here’s my guide to the best things to do in Spain.

 Go mud bathing at San Pedro Del Pinatar

-The Murcia region is well known for it’s natural salt lakes and mud baths.
-Mar Menor is actually the biggest salt lake in Europe, and one of the best, and most popular spots is definitely the mud baths at San Pedro Del Pinatar.
-Even though it’s known for being one of the more popular places, it was still relatively quiet on both occasions when we visited, although I imagine it would be a lot busier in the summer.
-There’s tons of free street parking nearby so it’s very easy to find a parking spot, then you just walk out on the jetty and get yer mud on.
-If you struggle to find it – just find the windmill and then you’re there.
-You can also look out for the white flamingos!
+The Murcia region of Spain is well known for its natural salt lakes and mud baths.
+Mar Menor is actually the biggest salt lake in Europe.
+One of the best and most popular spots of Mar Menor is definitely the mud baths at San Pedro Del Pinatar.
+Even though it’s known for being one of the more popular places, it was still relatively quiet on both occasions we went.
+(Although I imagine it would be a lot busier in the summer).
+There’s tons of free street parking nearby so it’s very easy to find a parking spot, then you just walk out on the jetty and start mudding.
+If you struggle to find it – just look for the windmill and then you’re there.

-I’m sure I don’t need to tell you about the health and beauty benefits of mud bathing, but local legend is that in order to get the maximum benefit of the mud, you need to do it 9 times during your stay, and each time do a 3km walk before washing it off in the same place you applied it.
+I’m sure I don’t need to tell you about the health and beauty benefits of mud bathing.
+But local legend is that in order to get the maximum benefit of the mud, you need to do it 9 times during your stay.
+And each time, you need to do a 3km walk before washing it off in the same place you applied it.
 I think I’ll stick with just chilling in the sun!

 On the other side of the jetty is Mar Menor itself, which is so incredibly warm – it’s unreal!
-We spent a good afternoon sunbathing on the beach there, occasionally cooling off in the water, before getting a well deserved cocktail.
+We spent a good afternoon soaking up the Spanish sun, occasionally cooling off in the water, before sipping a well-deserved cocktail.

 Cartagena is a major naval station located on the southeast coast of Spain.
 The marina is so impressive and a great place to play make-believe-boat-shopping.
 While we were there we actually saw one of the biggest (if not the biggest) super yachts in the world docked there, owned by Russian Billionaire Audrey Melnichenko.
 The yacht is said to be worth $450 million, so obviously I would’ve snapped it up but it’s only got 8 decks, and mine has to be at least 10…

-My favourite part of Cartagena was definitely the Roman Amphitheatre, which was actually built between 5 and 1 BC.
+My favourite part of Cartagena was the Roman Amphitheatre, which was built between 5 and 1 BC.
 Don’t make the same mistake we did by assuming the entrance would be at the theatre itself – it’s not.
 Still, we had a nice walk around the paths above the theatre before we actually found the main entrance itself.
-The entrance is in a very modern looking building on the main street, across from the city hall.
-Entry is €6 per person, and from the entrance you go into the museum through a series of corridors with artefacts and remains before you get to the main theatre itself.
+The entrance is in a very modern-looking building on the main street, across from the city hall.
+Entry is €6 per person, and you go into the museum through a series of corridors with artefacts and remains before you get to the main theatre itself.
 Once you get into the outdoor theatre it’s so breathtaking, especially from the stage!

 Take a day trip to Valencia